Learn sign language with more than 2000 GIFs from Giphy

 Turns out GIFs are can educational, especially if you want to learn a sign language.

-As reported by Mashable, Giphy, an online search engine and library for animated pictures, released Thursday more than 2000 GIFs that represent words and phrases of American Sign Language.
-Each GIF was a short looping video of sign language educator Robert Demayo signing a word or phrase repeatedly.
+Giphy, an online search engine and library for animated pictures, released Thursday more than 2000 GIFs that represent words and phrases of American Sign Language, reported Mashable.
+Each GIF is a short looping video of sign language educator Robert Demayo signing a word or phrase repeatedly.
 Some of them are just simple gestures, other can be series of intricate motions.